-Discussion ensued regarding ESG (Environmental, Social. and Governance) Director Walsh asked if the Retirement Board considers not investing in screening. companies that produce products that are harmful to the environment or weapons, tobacco, gambling, Ms. Smith fuels, etc.). advised Retirement Board has elected not to apply ESG screening to the portfolio, but does ask existing and potential fund managers how they apply ESG screening to selection of individual securities within their portfolio.
+Discussion ensued regarding ESG (Environmental, Social, and Governance) screening.
+Director Walsh asked if the Retirement Board considers not investing in companies that produce products that are harmful to the environment or society (fossil fuels, weapons, tobacco, gambling, etc.).
+Ms. Smith advised that the Retirement Board has elected not to apply ESG screening to the portfolio, but does ask existing and potential fund managers how they apply ESG screening to the selection of individual securities within their portfolio.
 She added that a lot of investment managers do apply ESG screens and do incorporate this strategy when selecting stocks.
 President Ortiz noted that the Retirement Board has jurisdiction over investment decisions.
-Chair Lewis added that when a manager is replaced, consideration is how strongly they apply ESG screening factors, but offered that most of the Retirement Board's investments are in mutual funds, which makes it more difficult to apply ESG screening and track the overall movement of the stock market (indexing).
+Chair Lewis added that when a manager is replaced, one consideration is how strongly they apply ESG screening factors, but offered that most of the Retirement Board's investments are in mutual funds, which makes it more difficult to apply ESG screening and track the overall movement of the stock market (indexing).